 Pillowcase Patterns on my Blog

-Why not try this skill on the side seams of the Taylor Skirt?
+Why not try French seams on the side seams of the Taylor Skirt?
 This is a FREE tutu skirt sewing pattern!